iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covidsafe___1.14.0/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="au.gov.health.covidsafe 4 reviews"/>
 </p>

+> Update Nov 2020: Uninstalled due to battery drain and overheating on a Galaxy S10 5G.
+Too risky to leave installed.
+No issues on Galaxy A30.
+Down to 4 stars.
+Original Review: Zero issues.
+Works as intended.
+Some initial issues with Bluetooth streaming audio but these are easily overcome with updates and firmware updates on speakers.
+Original review 5 stars.<br> :date: __2020-11-27 00:34:25__

 > It is extremely good, people need to know how to protect themselves from this coronavirus.<br> :date: __2020-11-19 07:13:23__